September 13-15, 2019 Friday at 2 PM – Sunday 2 PM

 10-12 PM: Jam tents open.
 All invited to play Reveille on your harmonica, key of C

 12:00 PM: Final Slow, Fast Jam and Fancy Food Bar – Join a Jam with many or a few.
 Share a tune, technique or song that grew out of one of the workshops or just sit with other great people and play.
+The Fancy Food Bar Brunch will be presented at noon, always a treat you won’t forget.
+This light brunch is included with your weekend pass.

 1 PM Until It’s Over: Old Time Community Shape Note Singing Session